 Digimon was this for the ailing Fox Kids around the time of Digimon Adventure; the love sort of petered off by the end of Digimon Adventure 02.
 It was picked up by the network in order to compete with Pokémon on Kids' WB! and capitalize on the anime boom.
 Some Saturday mornings, Digimon would air three times.
 It supplanted Power Rangers (circa Power Rangers Lost Galaxy) as the most popular show on the block and booted the show from its long-time schedule spots (9am EST Saturdays and 4pm EST weekdays).
 This still rankles long time Power Rangers fans, as it would retroactively prove to be a foreshadowing for that series sinking even lower under Disney...

-Yu-Gi-Oh! is this no matter whatThe CW is calling its kids' block these days, and it was also true when The CW was The WB.
-Even as other shows get moved around, screwed around, and don't get get to complete their runs even when they're far from Long Runners, the original Yu-Gi-Oh! and at least one of its sequels never fail to air multiple episodes every Saturday ever.
-Even a new or new-to-CW show being treated half as well as YGO reruns would be a sign of the apocalypse.
+Yu-Gi-Oh! was this no matter whatThe CW called its kids' block.
+It was also true when The CW was The WB.
+Even as other shows get moved around, screwed around, and didn't get get to complete their runs even when they were far from Long Runners, the original Yu-Gi-Oh! and at least one of its sequels never failed to air multiple episodes every Saturday ever.
+Even a new or new-to-CW show that was treated half as well as YGO reruns would have been a sign of the apocalypse.
 (Unless that new show is a YGO sequel.)